rainleander/learn-temporal-python-SDK-v2/README.md

 # WIP Learn Temporal Python SDK v2
 This project is intended to show my process through learning Temporal and is not meant to showcase production-level best practices.

+This code defines a `PlayGameActivity` class that wraps the `play_game()` function and executes it as an activity using temporalio.
+The `workflow()` function is an asynchronous function that defines the workflow steps.
+It first creates a new `WorkflowClient`, then creates a `PlayGameActivity` instance using the client, and executes the `play_game()` method asynchronously as an activity.
+The winner is returned as the result of the activity.
+Finally, the workflow completes and the winner is printed to the console.

 Learn Temporal Python SDK v1 is [over here](https://github.com/rainleander/learn-temporal-pythonSDK)

 ## AppDev Process